 The IVF process is the combining of eggs and sperm outside the body — in a test-tube, thus the term “test-tube babies” — in a laboratory.
 Once an embryo(s) forms, it is placed in the mother’s uterus and the pregnancy carries to term much like any other pregnancy.

 Prior to this the mother is injected with hormones to produce multiple eggs.
 Then the mother takes medication to ripen the eggs and start ovulation.
 It’s important the eggs are retrieved just before they emerge from the follicles in the ovaries.
 The eggs are combined with the sperm immediately after retrieval.
 After a few days to ensure optimal growth the embryos are transferred to the mother.

-A woman’s age is a major factor in the success of the IVF treatment and whether the embryo is fresh or frozen plays a role.
+According to Attain Fertility, a woman’s age is a major factor in the success of the IVF treatment and whether the embryo is fresh or frozen plays a role.